Catholic Church and capital punishment: Pope Innocent I (405)

 Pope Innocent I in his letter Ad Exsuperium, Episcopum Tolosanum (PL 20, 495) defended the death penalty:

+Pope Innocent III (1209)

+Pope Innocent III, in the context of reconciliation of the Waldensians back to the church, said in a letter to Durand of Huesca:

 Thomas Aquinas (1225–1274)

 In the Middle Ages, Thomas Aquinas reaffirmed this position.
 The following is a summary of Summa Contra Gentiles, Book 3, Chapter 146 which was written by Aquinas prior to writing the Summa Theologica.
-In it, Thomas Aquinas supports death penalty.
+In it, Thomas Aquinas supports the death penalty.

 Reformation period to modern era (1520–1900)

 (1520)

 During the Leipzig Debate prior to his excommunication, then-Catholic priest Martin Luther made commentary against the morality of burning heretics to death.
 His position was given by the 1520 papal bull Exsurge Domine as "[t]hat heretics be burned is against the will of the Spirit"; as such, it was one of the statements specifically in the bull which the pope declared as "condemn[ed], disapprove[ed], and entirely reject[ed] as respectively heretical, or scandalous, or false, or offensive to pious ears, or seductive of simple minds, and in opposition to Catholic truth".